 Greetings!
 Please, take a look around and see what we have to offer.
-This page is to help you get information on our organization and prepare you should you decide to join us at an event!
+This page is to help you get information on our organization and help prepare you for joining us at an event!

 Please contact me with any questions you may have.